proinsias/proinsias.github.io/_posts/2017/2017-04-05-Python-Spooledtemporaryfile.md

 ---
 layout: single
-title: "Python: SpooledTemporaryFile"
+title: 'Python: SpooledTemporaryFile'
 date: 2017-04-05 05:23
-last_modified_at: 2017-04-05 05:34
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: til
+    - til
 tags:
     - python
     - til
 ---

-The `tempfile.SpooledTemporaryFile` function operates exactly as `TemporaryFile()` does, except that data is spooled in memory until the file size exceeds the parameter `max_size`, or until the file’s `fileno()` method is called, at which point the contents are written to disk and operation proceeds as with `TemporaryFile()`.
+The `tempfile.SpooledTemporaryFile` function operates exactly as `TemporaryFile()` does, except that data is spooled in memory until the file size exceeds the parameter `max_size`, or until the file's `fileno()` method is called, at which point the contents are written to disk and operation proceeds as with `TemporaryFile()`.

 The resulting file has one additional method, `rollover()`, which causes the file to roll